chasefranks/chasefranks.github.io/_posts/2016-08-31-sts-ctl-space.md

 date:   2016-08-31
 categories: workflow tips sts
 intro: >
-  Spring Tool Suite offers the ability to quickly inject frequently used code snippets into your code.
+  Spring Tool Suite offers the ability to quickly inject frequently used snippets into your code.
 The pattern is basically: type the first few letters of what you're trying to do, hit ```Ctrl+Space```, and what you want magically appears.
 We discuss a few of the built in patterns STS offers, how to look up others, and how to create your own.
-published: true
+published: false
 permalink: /workflows/sts/templates
 ---
 {{page.intro}}